-In 2011 Avocados Australia and PHA released two biosecurity planning documents critical to protecting Australian avocado production against exotic pests: 1) a revised Industry Biosecurity Plan for the Avocado Industry (V2.01), and 2) the first Orchard Biosecurity Manual for the Avocado Industry (V1.0).
+The avocado industry has two biosecurity planning documents critical to protecting Australian avocado production against exotic pests: 1) a revised Industry Biosecurity Plan for the Avocado Industry (V3.0), and 2) the Orchard Biosecurity Manual for the Avocado Industry (V1.0).
 These documents are located in the Best Practice Resource in the BPR Library, in the Education material section.

 An important part of orchard biosecurity is clean planting material.
 Avocados Australia maintains the Avocado Nursery Voluntary Accreditation Scheme (ANVAS), which aims to ensure grower access to high-quality planting material from accredited nurseries.
 For details on ANVAS, click here.